simone97212/me/README.md

 Here you can find and follow:

-- university and personal projects
+- vulnerabilities disclosured
-- disclosures, bugs
+- bugs
+- scrips
 - notes, etc...

 **Contacts**